Insect protection in the stable: fight horseflies and flies

 Prevent skin problems with EcoStable Spray!

 The EcoStable Spray can be applied directly in the stable.
-Ideally above the box, it sprays our natural active ingredient at automatic intervals, thus ensuring an insect-free resting area for your horse.
+Ideally above the box, it sprays our active ingredient at automatic intervals, thus ensuring an insect-free resting area for your horse.
 The EcoStable Spray can also be placed perfectly in the tack room to declare war on brakes and the like there as well.